D4san/MultiREx-public/README.md

 )
 ```

-In this simple example, we assume that all key parameters (stella mass and radius, planetary mass and radius, surface planetary temperature, semimajor axis, etc.) are physically and statistically independent.
+In this simple example, we assume that all key parameters (stellar mass and radius, planetary mass and radius, surface planetary temperature, semimajor axis, etc.) are physically and statistically independent.
+This is not true, but it works for testing the basic features of the package.

-Using this system as template we may generate thousands of spectra that can be used, for instance, for training machine learning algorithms.
+Using this system as a template we may generate thousands of spectra that can be used, for instance, for training machine learning algorithms.
 For an in depth explanation of how to use those advanced functionalities of `MultiREx` please check the  [quick start guide](https://github.com/D4san/MultiREx-public/blob/main/examples/multirex-quickstart.ipynb).

-In the figure below we show some of the resulting synthetic spectra, along with the corresponding theoretical spectrum, generated for a particular numerical experiments.
+In the figure below we show some of the resulting synthetic spectra, along with the corresponding theoretical spectrum corresponding to a particular set of random values for the key system parameters.

 <p align="center"><img src="https://github.com/D4san/MultiREx-public/blob/main/examples/resources/synthetic-transmission-spectra.png?raw=true" alt="Synthetic transmission spectra"/></p>

 ## Further examples

-In order to illustrate the basic and advanced functionalities of `MultiREx` we provided with the package repository, several `Jupyter` notebooks (see directory `examples/`).
+In order to illustrate the basic and advanced functionalities of `MultiREx` we provided with the package repository several example `Jupyter` notebooks (see directory `examples/`).
 Additionally, all the notebooks used to generate the results and create the figures for our papers are also available in the `GitHub` repo (see directory `examples/papers`).

 ## Key features of `MultiREx`